kamalkolisetty/kamalkolisetty/README.md

 ### ✍️ WindowsToo – Math Made Fun & Easy
 <img src="https://github.com/kamalkolisetty/kamal-windowsToo/raw/main/2w.png" alt="WindowsToo" width="260" align="left" style="margin-right:15px;"/>

 Math doesn’t always have to be scary – and that’s why I built **WindowsToo**.
-Imagine scribbling a messy equation on screen,
-and in seconds, watching it transform into a neat solution with clear explanations.
+Imagine scribbling a messy equation on screen, and in seconds, watching it transform into a neat solution with clear explanations.
 That’s the magic of this app.

-With a **React + Vite frontend** and a **FastAPI + Gemini AI backend**, WindowsToo recognizes your handwritten problems,
-solves them instantly, and then explains the steps beautifully using MathJax.
-Algebra, calculus, or geometry –
-this app turns math from a headache into an “aha!” moment 🪄.
+With a **React + Vite frontend** and a **FastAPI + Gemini AI backend**, WindowsToo recognizes your handwritten problems, solves them instantly, and then explains the steps beautifully using MathJax.
+Algebra, calculus, or geometry – this app turns math from a headache into an “aha!” moment 🪄.

+**Tech Stack:** React.js, Vite, TypeScript, Python, FastAPI, Gemini AI, MathJax
 👉 See it in action: [Watch Demo](https://drive.google.com/file/d/1u9SXeHG-7whiAqtuMKyySofwMUxIEvGJ/view) | [Source Code](https://github.com/kamalkolisetty/kamal-windowsToo)

 <br clear="left"/>